justincervantes/blockchain-developer-bootcamp-final-project/README.md

 There is no immediately clear incentive to tamper with the chain as there is no value associated, thus why I'd like to attach this to Ethereum.

 **Issues:**
+- Unclear how you could hide your entries from the network since you give out your public key
 - Unclear the size of the payload I can send as a message (would I be able to send markdown?)
 - The use case for editing a journal entry, or deleting it would be impractical (maybe that's a pro)
 - I'm not familiar with EC20 tokens or the incentive structure to get people to process my transactions
 - Is there a monetization structure, or is this a hobby?